Steel Markets

 Market considerations

 This week, market participants around the US say demand remains subdued, yet steady.
-Unmoved by 50% tariffs on steel imports, buyers are also resisting panic-driven steel purchases of hot-rolled coil, fueled by uncertainty surrounding the impact of escalating US involvement in another Iranian conflict.
+Unmoved by 50% tariffs on steel imports, buyers are also resisting panic-driven steel purchases of hot-rolled coil, fueled by uncertainty surrounding the impact of escalating US involvement in the Iranian conflict.

 Many in the market are adamant the conflict in the Middle East will have no bearing on the price of domestically produced HR.
 Sources also note that if buyers are unwilling to absorb tariff costs and continue to cancel import orders, domestic mills will begin to absorb those buyers, bolstering domestic HR demand.